AeroHand/Dota-2-ModKit/README.md

 ## Notes

+* You may have to restart the Workshop Tools to see the copied particles in the asset browser.
-This is my first C# project, so the code definitely isn't the greatest!
+* This is my first C# project, so the code definitely isn't the greatest!